l33tn00b/GettingReadyForSmartGrid/README.md

 Caveat:
 - Using Selenium-Chrome will drop you into a root shell in the container
 - Using Selenium-Firefox will drop you into a user shell in the container...
+That makes for quite a difference in behaviour.

 ToDo:
 - Add conversion scripts from "The Timeframe"